bgilmer77/openhab-docs/addons/actions.md

 The Timer object supports the following methods:

 - `cancel`: prevents the scheduled timer from executing
-- `isRunning`: returns true if the code is currently executing (i.e. the timer activated the code but it is not done running)
+- `isRunning`: returns `true` if the code is currently executing (i.e. the timer activated the code but it is not done running)
-- `hasTerminated`: returns true if the code has run and completed
+- `hasTerminated`: returns `true` if the code has run and completed
 - `reschedule(AbstractInstant instant)`: reschedules the timer to execute at the new time.
 If the Timer has terminated this method does nothing.

 ### Thing Status Action

-`getThingStatusInfo(String thingUID)`: Gets status information of the given thing identified by `thingUID`.
+`getThingStatusInfo(String thingUID)`: Gets status information of the given Thing identified by `thingUID`.

 The result is of type `ThingStatusInfo`.
 It contains [Thing Status]({{base}}/concepts/things.html), [Status Details]({{base}}/concepts/things.html) and [Status Description]({{base}}/concepts/things.html).
-Refer to [Thing Status API]({{base}}/concepts/things.html) for how to get those information.
+Refer to [Thing Status API]({{base}}/concepts/things.html) for how to get this information.
 If you just want to know the status, you can use `thingStatusInfo.getStatus().toString()` and the result will be one of the values in [Thing Status]({{base}}/concepts/things.html).

-> If the thing is removed or it's not added yet, it'll return null.
+> If the thing is removed or it's not added yet, it will return `null`.

 For example: